fallaciousreasoning/backbutton-mediaquery/explainer.md

 ```

 ### JavaScript
-In more complicated scenarios, it might be more useful to detect the presence of the back button in JavaScript.
+In more complicated scenarios, it might be useful to detect the presence of the back button in JavaScript.
 Fortunately there is already a mechanism for running media queries in JavaScript.

 ```js
 const backButtonQuery = window.matchMedia('navigation-controls');